evollu/react-native-firebase-analytics/README.md

 - Run `rnpm link`

 or you can combine them into
-- Run `rnpm install react-native-firebase-analytics --save`
+- Run `rnpm install react-native-firebase-analytics`

 ## Android Configuration